andrejewski/smithsonian/README.md

 The third version of Smithsonian brings huge underlying changes with only minor developer facing changes.
 The most important change is that Smithsonian's file access API is now completely decoupled from the user interface.
 This means that a custom interface can be used instead.
 This eliminates the need for the old configuration options.
 And although now decoupled, the default user interface Standard has been completely visually overhauled and has a lot more features.

-Moving from v2 to v3 is adding the web interface to your Express application, like how the old Smithsonian router was added using `express.use()`.
+To upgrade from v2 to v3, add the web interface to your Express application, like how the Smithsonian API router is added using `express.use()`.
 Note: this is only necessary if Smithsonian is nested inside another application.

 ## Installation